reed7/MMM-configs/README.md

 ## MMM-GoogleAssistant
 The module works with `MMM-Detector` to provide GA functions.
 `MMM-Detector` takes the wake word and send notification to GA (or alexa which is not installed on my MM) to wake the module and take voice commands.
+I only enable GA activation on my MM.